Classification: Discovery of Diffusion Mechanisms

 Visualization of argon dimer on fcc(111) surface

-Initial configuration showing two adatom dimers on an fcc(111) surface.
+Initial configuration showing an adatom dimer (two adatoms on neighboring sites) on an fcc(111) surface.
 The crystallite consists of 192 atoms with periodic boundary conditions in the x and y directions.

 ParameterValueNotes